ACoAs: DIS-comfort & Comfort (Part 2b)

 • poor eating & sleep patterns

-• self-defeating actions when trying to get disallowed needs met
+• self-sabotaging actions when trying to get a disallowed need met

 • self-injury (Chart ➡️) (Myths)

-• sexual anorexia or promiscuity• social anxiety from negative beliefs (SAS site)
+• social anxiety from negative beliefs (SAS site)

 • stay in abusive, dangerous relationships